 To learn more about the Ohio State Outpatient Pharmacy’s drug take back receptacle and the medications you can deposit there, see their FAQ.

-The best option to safely dispose of your unused or expired medications is through a formal drug take back event or drop box location, which send the medications to be destroyed in incinerators approved by the U.S. Environmental Protection Agency.
+The best option to safely dispose of your unused or expired medications is through a formal drug take back event or drop box location such as in a pharmacy, which send the medications to be destroyed in incinerators approved by the EPA.
+But that’s not always possible.

 In some communities, you may be able to request drug deactivation pouches from your local health department, which provide a third option for safely disposing of medications at home.
 Drug deactivation bags typically use activated carbon to deactivate individual pills, rendering the medication ineffective.
 The sealed pouch is then placed in the regular household trash.
 Most pouches are also biodegradable, which helps lower the environmental impact.